ppoddar/xstream/src/site/markdown/about.md

 ## Storing Timeseries

-While storing events is not new, the need to collect and analyze massive amounts of sequenced, often unstructured data from thousands or more devices is a new and growing requirement for IoT.
+While storing events is not new, the need to collect and analyze massive amounts of sequenced, often unstructured data from devices is a new and growing requirement for IoT.

-We consider timeseries with following characteristics:
+A timeseries is often characterized with following :

     	+ contains large number of events (could be hundreds of millions)
 	+ time is as essential dimension
 	+ events carry arbitrary properties and flexible in structure
 	+ the information content of events are more meaningful as aggregate than of an individual event.

 ### Storage Layout